fisher-alice/johnny-five-wiki/Sensor.md

 ## Events

-- **change** The "change" event is emitted whenever the value of the sensor changes more then the threshold value allows.
-The "change" event has aliases that can be used to better reason about the program being written: "slide", "touch", "force", "bend".
+- **change** The "change" event is emitted whenever the value of the sensor changes more than the threshold value allows.
 - **data** The "data" event is fired as frequently as the user defined `freq` will allow in milliseconds. ("data" replaced the deprecated "read" event)